 A course that focuses on the game development process.

-This is the computer science capstone project course for all Computer Science Information Technology majors.
-This course applies the foundational concepts of computer science and information technology through a comprehensive project, chosen in accordance with the student’s major concentration and career goals.
-Students will be required to plan, research, and develop a project in conjunction with the student’s major concentration: information technology, programming, or security.
-Additionally, students will be required to write a formal research paper based on their concentration, and complete comprehensive exams drawn from the core computer science courses and concentration-specific courses.
+This is the computer science capstone project course for all Computer Science majors.
+This course applies the foundational concepts of computer science through a comprehensive project, chosen in accordance with the student's concentration and career goals.
+Students will be required to plan, research, and develop a project in conjunction with the student's concentration: cyber security, information technology, or programming.
+Additionally, students will be required to write a formal research paper based on their concentration, and complete comprehensive exams drawn from the core computer science courses and concentration specific courses.
 This course may not be taken as a coordinated study.

 The student is placed in a local private or public enterprise to gain work-related experience consistent with his/her field of study.
 The student will have a faculty sponsor as well as a supervisor at the internship site to direct the student's activities.
 Internships require senior standing a cumulative and major GPA of 2.5.
 A student is expected to complete 125 hours or 250 hours for 3 semester hours or 6 semester hours of credit, respectively.